Tana Toraja

 Getting around Tana Toraja

 You’ll need to rent a scooter to get around Tana Toraja.
-There’s so much to explore beyond the main town of Rantepao that if you want to be able to experience the countryside and attend funerals, you’ll need a scooter.
-There are a few rental shops in town that you can rent from, or your homestay may have scooter rentals as well.
-We rented a scooter from our homestay for 100K/day ($6), which seemed to be the standard going price.
+There’s so much to explore beyond the main town of Rantepao that if you want to be able to experience the countryside and attend what Tana Toraja is most famous for, the funerals, you’ll need a scooter.
+There are a few rental shops in town that you can rent from, or your homestay may have scooter rentals.
+We rented a scooter from our homestay for 100K IDR / day ($6), which seemed to be the standard price.

 How long to stay in Tana Toraja